7.10.4 Grouped Box Plot

 - Create a grouped box plot from indexed data

 - Create a grouped box plot from raw data

 - Customize the box plot using the Plot Details dialog

 - Customize the table-style axis tick labels

 Create Grouped Box Plot from Indexed Data

-- Click OK to create a grouped box plot, the plot will resemble the image below.
+- Click OK to create a grouped box plot.
+The plot will resemble the image below.
 A new output sheet will be added into the workbook too.

 Customization by Plot Details Dialog

 - Activate the graph window created from the indexed data.
 Select and delete the legend object.